ericjohannesson/nmm-ocaml/README.md

 opam install .
 ```

-This will automatically install the depencies, and build an executable at `~/.opam/<your-opam-switch>/bin/nmm-ocaml`.
+This will automatically install the dependencies, and build an executable at `~/.opam/<your-opam-switch>/bin/nmm-ocaml`.

 ## Documentation